 - Capture spoken dialogue with specialized equipment, including stenography machines, video and audio recording devices, and covered microphones

 - Read or play back all or a portion of the proceedings upon request from the judge

 - Ask speakers to clarify inaudible or unclear statements or testimony

-- Review the notes they have taken regarding the names of speakers and any technical terminology they used
+- Review the notes they have taken, including the names of speakers and any technical terminology

 - Provide copies of transcripts and recordings to the courts, counsels, and parties involved

-- Transcribe television or movie dialogue onto screens to help deaf or hard-of-hearing viewers
+- Transcribe television or movie dialogue to help deaf or hard-of-hearing viewers

-- Provide real-time translation in classes and other public forums in which deaf or hard-of-hearing students and other individuals are participating
+- Provide real-time translation in classes and other public forums for the deaf or hard-of-hearing population

 Court reporters create word-for-word transcripts of speeches, conversations, legal proceedings, meetings, or other events.

 Court reporters play a critical role in legal proceedings, which require an exact record of what was said.
 They are responsible for producing a complete, accurate, and secure legal transcript of courtroom proceedings, witnesses’ testimonies, and depositions.